huaminghuangtw/Evergreen-Lists/👑 Life Pro Tip/👑 Life Pro Tip.md

 	1. Use your non-dominant hand (Side Note: Regular use of your non-dominant hand for activities like scrolling, brushing teeth, opening doors, etc. can help improve overall dexterity and coordination)
 	2. Balance on one leg in the morning and the other leg in the evening (例如: 早上用左手刷牙&右腳站立，早上用右手刷牙&左腳站立)
 	3. Do (single-leg) squats (on a balance board)
 * Get a small trampoline.
-It's fun to bounce on & activates your lymphatic system to rid your body of toxins.
+It’s fun to bounce on & activates your lymphatic system to rid your body of toxins.

 ## 💡 On “Saving Money”

 * [Save money on city hotels.
 You’re away from the room for most of the time.
 If you need to meet at a nice hotel for dinner, stay down the street and make a reservation.
 Spend the money you save on beach hotels, especially if you plan to spend entire days there.](https://perell.com/note/28-pieces-of-life-advice/)
 * If you bus to other cities, consider finding a car/ride-share instead.
-It's cheaper, faster, and leads to interesting conversations.
+It’s cheaper, faster, and leads to interesting conversations.
 * Free Filtered Water at Hotels: Instead of purchasing water bottles from your hotel room minibar, bring a reusable water bottle and fill it up at the fitness center.
 Nearly all hotels provide filtered water in the fitness center.

 ## 💡 On “Dressing”

-* How to make use of the extra holes (aka The Runner's Knot 跑者洞) on your running shoes?
+* How to make use of the extra holes (aka The Runner’s Knot 跑者洞) on your running shoes?
 [The Heel Lock Lacing Method](https://www.youtube.com/watch?v=OBbc6TackDQ&t=68s)
 	1. This gives you a better lockdown around the ankle, so it avoids putting too much pressure on the top of you foot and minimizes the heel slippage.
-	2. That's the reason why runner laces are often so long.
+	2. That’s the reason why runner laces are often so long.

 ## 💡 On “Eating”